 Included as part of the Business logic.

-The minimum requirements for the chat interface are:
+The following lists the minimum requirements for the chat interface:

 - Access to Universal Contact History

-- Configuration of not-ready reason codes (such as Admin Work, Lunch, Meeting, Pause, RONA, and Training)
+- Configuration of not-ready reason codes (for example: Admin Work, Lunch, Meeting, Pause, RONA, and Training).

-- Configuration of disposition codes to report on business outcome (such as Cross Sell, Need Follow-Up, Not Right Skill, Processed, Terminated, Transferred, and Up Sell)
+- Configuration of disposition codes to report on business outcome (for example: Cross Sell, Need Follow-Up, Not Right Skill, Processed, Terminated, Transferred, Up Sell)

 - Access to standard response library